BlinkID/blinkid-android/README.md

 ARMv7 architecture gives the ability to take advantage of hardware accelerated floating point operations and SIMD processing with [NEON](http://www.arm.com/products/processors/technologies/neon.php).
 This gives _BlinkID_ a huge performance boost on devices that have ARMv7 processors.
 Most new devices (all since 2012.) have ARMv7 processor so it makes little sense not to take advantage of performance boosts that those processors can give.
 Also note that some devices with ARMv7 processors do not support NEON instruction sets.
 Most popular are those based on [NVIDIA Tegra 2](https://en.wikipedia.org/wiki/Tegra#Tegra_2) fall into this category.
 Since these devices are old by today's standard, _BlinkID_ does not support them.

-ARM64 is the new processor architecture that some new high end devices use.
+ARM64 is the new processor architecture that most new devices use.
 ARM64 processors are very powerful and also have the possibility to take advantage of new NEON64 SIMD instruction set to quickly process multiple pixels with single instruction.

-x86 architecture gives the ability to obtain native speed on x86 android devices, like [Prestigio 5430](http://www.gsmarena.com/prestigio_multiphone_5430_duo-5721.php).
+x86 architecture gives the ability to obtain native speed on x86 android devices, like [Asus Zenfone 4](http://www.gsmarena.com/asus_zenfone_4-5951.php).
 Without that, _BlinkID_ will not work on such devices, or it will be run on top of ARM emulator that is shipped with device - this will give a huge performance penalty.

 x86_64 architecture gives better performance than x86 on devices that use 64-bit Intel Atom processor.